kanad13/RAGify/readme.md

 To showcase how RAGify works with LLM on custom documents, I created the Employee Handbook for a fictional company called Blunder Mifflin.

-The chatbot answers questions related to the company policy.\n
+The chatbot answers questions related to the company policy.

 So for example, if an employee of Blunder Mifflin wants to know what is the "Work from Home" policy, then they can just ask the chatbot that question and get the answer using the power of Generative AI.